backupbrew/switchbrew/Creport.md

 \[2.1.0+\]: An additional input argument string is now used.
-Only the first byte is used: `inarg_flag = u8 inarg[1][0];` This is compared with '1' only with the below titleID code, and near the end of main().
+Only the first byte is used: `inarg_flag = u8 inarg[1][0];` This is compared with '1' only with the below titleID code, and near the end of nnMain().

 ## Crash dumping